2014 All-Ireland Senior Football Championship final: Team selection

 Both teams announced two changes to their starting line-ups.

 Kerry announced their team on 18 September, with Marc Ó Sé being recalled to the starting line-up and Kieran Donaghy starting at full-forward.
 Stephen O'Brien came into the half forward line in place of Michael Geaney.
 Donegal announced their team on 20 September, with Christy Toye and Patrick McBrearty in for Rory Kavanagh and David Walsh.
 On the day, Toye and McBrearty were named on the bench – though both featured, and indeed scored, later in the game – while Kavanagh and Darach O'Connor started in their place.

-Six players from the 2006 All-Ireland minor semi-final meeting of the counties at Croke Park featured in the 2014 senior final.
+Six players from the 2006 All-Ireland Minor Football Championship semi-final meeting of the counties at Croke Park featured in the 2014 senior final.
 These were Michael Murphy, Leo McLoone and Martin McElhinney (Donegal) and Shane Enright, David Moran and Johnny Buckley (Kerry).

 Match

 Summary

-Kerry got off to a great start with a goal from Paul Geaney within 60 seconds of the throw-in.
+Kerry player Paul Geaney scored a goal within 60 seconds of the throw-in.
 Afterwards, a couple of points by both teams kept it a close game with Kerry always up a point or two.
 Near the end of the first half, Donegal tied it up.
 After a minute of extra time in the first half, it was 1–3 Kerry to 0–6 Donegal at half-time.

 Heading into the second half, Donegal took the lead with another point from team captain Michael Murphy, but Kerry quickly answered.
 Kerry eventually built a small lead and with a one-point lead at ten minutes left, Kerry scored a goal making it 2–6 to 0–8.
 Donegal responded with three quick points making it 2–6 to 0–11.
 Kerry hit a couple points in response, and it was 2–8 to 0–12 when two minutes of injury time started.
 Kerry scored another point to extend their lead to three points.
 Donegal almost forced a replay when Colm McFadden hit the goalpost in the last minute but Kerry clung on the win by 2–9 to 0–12.